moreal/install-jenkins/README.md

-# install-jenkins-in-gcp
+# install-jenkins-with-terraform

-Install jenkins in gcp, using terraform, ansible or chef etc..
+Install jenkins, using terraform